psrenergy-docs/ncp-release-notes/docs/home.md

 ## Corrections

 * Corrected a bug in the Secondary Spinning Reserve constraint for the chronological option.
-* Corrected a bug in the Secondary Spinning Reserve assignation for run of river plants.
+* Corrected a bug in the Secondary Spinning Reserve assignment for run of river plants.
 * Corrected a bug in the Cold Reserve constraint.
 * Corrected a bug in the Data Directory selection.
 * Corrected a bug in the Deficit output for the chronological option.